XVII Corps (German Empire)

 The XVII Army Corps / XVII AK (XVII.
 Armee-Korps) was a corps level command of the German Army before and during World War I.

 As the German Army expanded in the latter part of the 19th century, the XVII Army Corps was set up on 1 April 1890 in Danzig as the Generalkommando (headquarters) for West Prussia.
 It took command of two divisions formed on the same date: 35th Division and 36th Division.
 It was assigned to the I Army Inspectorate, which became the 8th Army at the start of the First World War.

 XVII Corps served on the Eastern Front from the start of the war.
 It was still in existence at the end of the war in the 7th Army, Heeresgruppe Deutscher Kronprinz on the Western Front.
+In 1919, the corps served with the Grenzschutz Ost (border protection east) in Danzig, West Prussia.

 Formation

 By a law of 27 January 1890, it was decided to separate the Province of West Prussia from the Province of East Prussia in military affairs.
 It stipulated that, from 1 April 1890, the entire power of the Army of the German Empire should be 20 army corps (Guards, I - XVII, I and II Bavarian).

 The All-highest Cabinet Order (Allerhöchste Kabinettsorder, AKO) of 1 February 1890 authorised the formation of the XVI and XVII Army Corps.
 The latter was assigned to the I Army Inspectorate and included the territory of the Landwehr districts Schlawe, Stolp, Konitz, Thorn, Graudenz, Danzig, Preußisch Stargard, Neustadt, Osterode, Deutsch-Eylau and Marienburg.

 Later, the districts of Osterode, Deutsch-Eylau and Marienburg would be reassigned to the XX Corps.